 To be eligible for consideration, films must include animation on screen for at least 50% of their runtime.
 All films must be non-fictional in nature - ie. concern a factual subject.

-A pre-screening committee will watch and evaluate each entry to determine which submissions are selected for screening during the festival.
-By submitting your film you hereby give us the rights to publicly screen your film at FAFF 2018 and any related events.
+Our judges will watch and evaluate each entry to determine which submissions are selected for screening during the festival.
+By submitting your film you hereby give us the rights to publicly screen your film at FAFF 2023 and any related events, such as future FAFF screenings, talks and seminars.

 Please note that complimentary tickets (ie. your film project was selected for screening) are only valid for individuals directly connected to the production and/or distribution of your film.
 Tickets are not transferable.